laraabastoss/attentive_gcnn_control_data/README.md

 > Note: These images will appear once you've run the dataset generator and are stored in the `controlled_digits/` folder.

+### Training Set
+To support model training, we also include a training dataset with multiple samples per label.

+- Each label class (6, 7, 8, 9) includes 100 randomized samples.
+Each image is generated with:
+- Random digit position jitter
+- Randomly selected rotation

+The label corresponds to the digit after rotation, consistent with the evaluation dataset.
+Images are saved in subfolders named by label (e.g., train_digits/6/, train_digits/9/), and filenames include the rotation and original digit.

+This training dataset aims to help the model learn rotation-sensitive patterns before being tested on the controlled evaluation set.

 ## Evaluation Method